Jun-Pu/PAV-SOD/README.md

 # Contact

-For any problems, please open an [issue](https://github.com/PanoAsh/ASOD60K/issues/new).
+yi.panoash@gmail.com

-Specifically,
+or

-If you have any question on head movement and eye fixation data, please contact fang-yi.chao@tcd.ie
+fang-yi.chao@tcd.ie (for details of head movement and eye fixation data).